badge icon

 General Inflation Data for January 2026

-According to the TÜİK bulletin dated 3 February 2026, the Consumer Price Index (CPI) increased by 4.84% compared to the previous month, by 30.65% compared to the same month of the previous year, and by 33.98% based on a twelve-month average.
+According to the TÜİK bulletin dated 3 February 2026, the Consumer Price Index (CPI) increased by 4.84% compared to the previous month, by 30.65% compared to the same month of the previous year, and by 33.98% based on 12-month averages.

-In January 2026 price increases were recorded in 157 out of 174 sub-expenditure categories monitored under the CPI.
+In January 2026, price increases were recorded in 157 of the 174 sub-expenditure categories monitored under the CPI.

 The three main expenditure categories with the highest annual increases: